 Try to group bulbs of the same color in the same container, or else they might bloom at drastically different times and give your container a thin, unbalanced look.

 Lay a 2 inch (5 cm.) layer of potting material in the bottom of the pot, moisten it, and lightly pat it down.
 Gently press the bulbs into the material with the pointed end facing up.
 Add more potting material, pressing it down gently, until just the tips of the bulbs are visible.

 Caring for Hyacinths in Containers

-Once you’ve planted your bulbs, keep the containers in a dark place below 50 F. (10 C.).
-If you live in an area that doesn’t get colder than 25 F. (-4 C.), you can leave them outside.
+Once you’ve planted your bulbs, keep the containers in a dark place below 50 degrees F. (10 C.).
+If you live in an area that doesn’t get colder than 25 degrees F. (-4 C.), you can leave them outside.
 Keep light off the containers by covering them in brown paper or garbage bags.

 In the spring, begin gradually exposing the containers to light.
 After a few weeks, the bulbs should have produced three to five shoots.
 Move the containers to full sun and let them bloom.